Higher Order Central Schemes for Multi-dimensional Hyperbolic Problems: Accuracy

-$Example$ $5.$ Three dimensional Burger's equation -- All the parameters for this test also are chosen same as in ref. \cite{cs12}.
+Computational domain is chosen as, $l_x \times l_y \times l_z= [-1,1] \times [-1,1] \times [-1,1]$ and the boundary conditions are periodic.
+Thus, all the parameters for this test also are chosen to be same as in ref. \cite{cs12}.
 The only difference is that we obtain the reference solution by evolving the equation at high resolution ($510^3$).
-TABLE \ref{tab7} contains the error norms $L_1$ obtained from the dimension-by-dimension approach.
-However, TABLE \ref{tab8} is taken from the ref. \cite{cs12}.
+In the TABLE \ref{tab7} we provide a comparison for $L_1$ error norm,